-Idaho law does not prohibit the criminalization of minors for prostitution offenses, nor does it establish a protocol requiring law enforcement to refer impacted children to a direct services organization or child-serving agency in lieu of arrest.
+Idaho law does not prohibit the criminalization of minors for prostitution offenses.
 Pursuant to Idaho Code Ann. § 18-5613(1) (Prostitution),

 A person is guilty when he or she: (a) engages in or offers to engage in sexual conduct, or sexual contact with another person in return for a fee; or (b) is in an inmate house of prostitution; or (c) loiters in or within view of any public place for the purpose of being hired to engage in sexual conduct or sexual contact.